ChrisKeefe/DontPanic/Analysis.md

 **User**

-* The User Class is responsible for keeping track of a given user's information with regards to how the backend will send them information.
+* The User Class is responsible for keeping track of a given user's personal information, including contact and authentication data

 * It is included because it allows the necessary information pertaining to delivery information and account information to be stored in a single class, and managed easily from the backend.